-Our panel of property lawyers work on a fixed fee basis, with no sneaky extras.
+Your property lawyer will work on a fixed fee basis, with no sneaky extras.
 Your quote will explain in detail what the conveyancing fees and costs will be when your transaction goes through.

 If, for whatever reason, your transaction does not go ahead, you will pay no legal fees at all with our No Move, No Fee guarantee.